dmaccormac/contacts/README.md

-# contactbook
+# contacts

-contactbook built using python any mysql
+contact book built using python any mysql

 see main.py for examples